Coronavirus (COVID-19): Updates and adviceUpdates and information on the latest situation locally and in the UK.

 - Gov.uk - Businesses will receive a 3 month extension to file accounts on Companies House (during COVID-19)

 - The Greater Manchester Regulatory Centre of Excellence have provided guidance for food delivery and takeaway businesses (see Food delivery and takeaway guidance from the Greater Manchester Regulatory Centre of Excellence.
 [372kb]).

-For ongoing updates from the UK Government, including the response and guidance, view the Gov.uk - Coronavirus.
+For ongoing updates from the UK Government, including the response and guidance, see Gov.uk - Coronavirus.